Sixth Form Bursary

 Payments will be transferred monthly to the students’ bank account via BACS upon authorisation from the school that the student has satisfied all the attendance and behaviour requirements (see paragraph detailing expectations).
 These payments will be made in arrears.
 There may be delays in some cases if there is any query regarding attendance.

-Students will be informed of any non-payment in writing.
+Students will be informed of any non-payment.
 However students should check their payments regularly and in the case of non-payment they should contact Mrs Holmes for clarification.

 Students who successfully apply for any of the above levels will also be able to access a small emergency fund for exceptional circumstances if they can show an identifiable financial need.
 Please make a written request addressed to Mrs Holmes - all requests will be dealt with in the strictest confidence.